Prizren, Kosova / Kosovo - Things to Do in Prizren

 Explore Prizren Fortress and Old Town

-Visit Sinan Pasha Mosque and Islamic Heritage Sites
+Visit the Sinan Pasha Mosque Complex

-Booking Tip: Mosque visits are free, but dress modestly and remove shoes before entering.
-Best visited outside prayer times (check local schedules).
-Consider hiring a cultural guide for €20-30 to learn about Islamic art and history in the region.
+Booking Tip: Entry is free, but dress modestly and remove shoes before entering.
+The mosque is open to visitors outside prayer times, typically best visited in the morning or late afternoon.
+Consider hiring a local guide for €10-15 to learn about the historical significance and architectural details.

 Getting There